Spiceroad-Online/.github/profile/README.md

 ## 📫 Contact

-For major questions and partnerships, email us at [contact@spiceroadonline.com](mailto:contact@spiceroadonline.com).
+For major questions and partnerships, email us at [contact@spiceroad.online](mailto:contact@spiceroad.online).

 ---

-🌐 Visit us at [www.spiceroadonline.com](http://www.spiceroadonline.com) to start your adventure.
+🌐 Visit us at [www.spiceroad.online](http://www.spiceroad.online) to start your adventure.